Willie the Kid

 In the ensuing Prince of Wales Stakes, Willie the Kid again beat third-place finisher Curwen but was second to race winner, Hood.
 Willie the Kid came out of the race with an injury that ended his racing career.
 He was retired to stud duty but was not a success.

+Pedigree

+^ Willie the Kid is inbred 4S x 5D x 5D to the stallion St Simon, meaning that he appears fourth generation once on the sire side of his pedigree and fifth generation twice (via Charm and St Frusquin)^ on the dam side of his pedigree.

+^ Willie the Kid is inbred 4S x 5D to the stallion Amphion, meaning that he appears fourth generation on the sire side of his pedigree and fifth generation (via Maid of Erin)^ on the dam side of his pedigree.